Nerwyn/android-tv-card/README.md

 | data    | Data to be passed with `service` | Additional data to pass to the service call.
 See the Home Assistant documentation or go to Developer Tools > Services to see available options for each service. |
 | target  | Target of the `service`          | The entity IDs, device IDs, or area IDs to call the service on.                                                                                                  |

-`target`, `data`, and `service_data` (soft deprecated name for `data`) all get internally merged into one object since `hass.callService` only has a single data field for target and data.
+`data` and `target` get internally merged into one object since `hass.callService` only has a single data field.
 You can safely put all information into one object with any of these names.
 This was done so that you can easily design service calls using Home Assistant's service developer tool and copy the YAML to custom button configurations in this card.

 You can define an icon and CSS style for each button.